Zeloksa/Piano-Tiles-ADV/README.md

 * **[ CTRL, ALT, Space, Z, X, C, V, B, N, M, ,, ., / ]** (Bottom Row): Left Lane / Menu Swipe Left
 * **[ Shift, A, S, D, F, G, H, J, K, L, ;, ', Enter ]** (Middle Row): Center Lane / Menu Select
 * **[ Tab, Q, W, E, R, T, Y, U, I, O, P, [, ], \ ]** (Top Row): Right Lane / Menu Swipe Right
 * **[ 1, 2, 3 ...
-Backspace, Esc ]** (Number Row): Pause / Resume Game
+Backspace, Esc ]** (Number Row): Pause / Resume Game / Exit Track Select

 ---

 ## 📖 Comprehensive User Manual

 ### 🎵 Main Menu & Progression
-Swipe Left/Right using the top and bottom keyboard rows to navigate the carousel.
+Swipe Left/Right using the top and bottom keyboard rows to navigate between the **5 Music Packs** and Settings.
+* Press the Middle Row to enter a Pack.
+* Each pack displays an **Animated Emoji** reflecting your overall completion percentage (from sleeping to starry-eyed!).
-* Each track displays your personal **High Score (HS)** and up to **3 Stars** based on your best completion percentage (33%, 66%, and 99%).
+* Inside a pack, each track displays your personal **High Score (HS)** and up to **3 Stars** based on your best completion percentage (33%, 66%, and 99%).
-* The title uses a mathematical Lissajous curve animation for a smooth, floating UI effect, and each track features custom 8-bit pixel art icons.
+* Each Pack has its own unique background music and animated background that matches the theme.

 ### 🎮 Gameplay Mechanics
 Tiles fall down 3 distinct lanes.
 You must strike any key in the corresponding keyboard row before the tile passes the red hit-zone line at the bottom of the screen.